gVguy/nice-waves/README.md

 Default value: `0`

-> 0 = all waves' crests are syncronous, 1 = even spread
+> 0 = all waves' crests are in sync, 1 = even spread

 ### randomOffset